thomastoumasu/fullstack/Fullstack/notes.md

 First letter of React component names must be capitalized.
 it is forbidden in React to mutate state directly, so use .concat (returns new copy) instead of .push on arrays.
 infinite loop: `<button onClick={() => { props.likeBlog(props.blog.id) }}>` rather than `<button onClick={likeBlog(props.blog.id)}>`
+props von React components have to be ({blog}) export default Togglable for components, not  { Togglable }

 3.  check minFetch
 use ids, not array indices, as keys in rendering lists